Who turned out the lights? It’s dark in here. Don’t they pay their electricity? — Roger Rabbit

 For many years now, only Wind and Solar;

-A few new NatGas plants on East Coast.
+A few new natgas plants on East Coast.

-Very rare nuclear plant here and there (Terapower).
+Very rare nuclear plant here and there.

 No new coal plants, few new dams, etc.